Pennsylvania Route 903: History

 PA 903 was originally called the Huffman Trail.
 When Pennsylvania first designated legislative routes with the Sproul Road Bill in 1911, the present-day alignment of PA 903 was not given a legislative route number.
-PA 903 was designated in 1928 to run from US 209/US 309 in Mauch Chunk (now Jim Thorpe) northeast to an unimproved connecting road south of Blakeslee.
+PA 903 was designated in 1928 to run from US 209/US 309 in present-day Jim Thorpe northeast to an unimproved connecting road south of Blakeslee.
 At this time, all the route was unpaved except for a small portion to the northeast of Mauch Chunk.
 By 1930, the route was paved southwest to East Mauch Chunk while the state highway was under construction northeast to Christmans.
 The entire length of PA 903 was paved during the 1930s, at which point PA 115 was designated along the intersecting road at the northern terminus.

 In 1990, plans were made to build an interchange with the Pennsylvania Turnpike Northeast Extension in Carbon County.
 A bill authorizing construction of this interchange was signed into law by Governor Robert P. Casey in July of that year.
 The proposal for this interchange was cancelled by the Pennsylvania Turnpike Commission in 1995.
 In 2006, plans for the interchange between I-476 and PA 903 were resurrected, with the proposed interchange to be all-electronic, in that it will only accept E-ZPass.
 Construction on the $23 million interchange began in the middle of 2008.
 The interchange opened to traffic on June 30, 2015.

 The original bridge carrying PA 903 over the Lehigh River was constructed in 1953 and located 940 ft downstream of the current bridge.
 It was replaced in July 2016 as the original bridge was structurally deficient.
 The new bridge, connecting at its north end directly to the intersection of North Street and Front Street, is formally named Sgt.
 Andrew J. "AJ" Baddick Bridge.
 Prior to the construction of the new bridge, PA 903 traveled along parts of River Street and Front Street on the north bank of the river.